John-SSL/Milestone-Project-1/README.md

 Once those settings were saved the website deployed a couple of seconds after.
 ## Credits
-* The project was created using The Codes Institue's template.
+* The project was created using The Codes Institute's template.
 * The color pallet was chosen from [coloors.co](https://coolors.co/palette/2b2d42-8d99ae-edf2f4-ef233c)
 * The fonts were imported form Google fonts
 * All images were created with ChatGPT